petzkahe/progan_geodesics/README.md

     conda activate progan_geodesics

 --------------------------
-DESCRIPTION:
+USAGE:

-  The code allows to calculate statisics for the discriminator, find geodesics and create videos from the geodesics
+  The code may be used to find geodesics between user-selected points in the latent space, but also allows for calculation of statisics for the discriminator, and creating videos of the GAN outputs along the geodesics.

 --------------------------
 RUNNING THE CODE:

-  The main file should be run from the folder "./geodesicsProgan" with the command:
+  The main file should be run from the repo folder with the command:

     python main.py